Below are links to projects I have worked on over the years. Given the ephemeral nature of the Internet, it is possible that links may break.

 In 2016, we updated the popular SchoolBook website that provided an interface to easily search and compare schools in NYC.

 Citi Bike deserts

-After tracking data from the hundreds of Citi Bike stations across the city, we were able to do determine when and where there was consistent empty or full areas around the city.
+After tracking data from the hundreds of Citi Bike stations, we were able to determine when and where there was consistent empty or full areas around the city.

 Working with young artists at Juxstaposition Arts, we created and installed a display near a downtown bus stop in Minneapolis, that showed custom, animated visualizations of buses arriving in real-time.

 In 2015, Pope Francis visited New York City, so we turned the word-heavy advisory that the City provided into a map of what and when roads were closed during the visit to help commuters better plan.